laripk/sample_app/README.md

 I'm stumped.
 What happens in between?
 How do I poke at it?
 OH! watch the test.log....
 Well, the only enlightenment is that it only really asks the db for a user count at the beginning of the whole page, and returns caches of the query for the rest of the page. *But*, there's no delete nor truncate that I can see, *and yet* the second insert succeeds.
 Baffled.

+Began testing around the problem (rspec spec/ -e "Factory_visit_problem").
+Discovered that Factory-signout changes user count in the middle.
+Also noticed in webrat.log GETs to example.com, including what looks like the signout redirect.